-MSA and MS Research Australia are aware that a number of clinics have sprung up around Australia offering "streamlined access" for patients to medicinal cannabis products.
-Most of these clinics offer patients consultations with doctors on-line or over the phone, for a fee.
+MS Australia is aware that a number of clinics have sprung up around Australia offering "streamlined access" for patients to medicinal cannabis products.
+Most of these clinics offer patients consultations with doctors online or over the phone, for a fee.
 We have been informed anecdotally that these clinics are providing services to people living with MS, but we have no way of gauging how many people with MS are being treated nor which medicinal cannabis products are being accessed.